This is a very special treat and one that I can’t wait to share, both on the blog and with my nearest and dearest.

 This is my last post before Christmas and I thought I’d use a recipe that might come in handy over the festive period.
 This fudge is perfect for sharing and will certainly impress all your guests.

 The origins of this recipe come from Lily Vanilli, a baker in London, who has recently been baking up a storm in the kitchen using the fabulous Baileys liqueur.
 The wonderful people at Baileys got in touch with me last week and asked if I’d be interested in recreating one of Lily’s Baileys recipes.
 Of course I said yes, I couldn’t say no to Baileys at Christmas.

 And so I set out to recreate Lilys Baileys fudge, with a few of my own additions along the way.
 I’ve never made fudge before and Lily’s recipe seemed so simple and straight forward that it was impossible for me to resist.

-For the last week or so I have been super busy in the kitchen preparing jars of chutney, cranberry sauces, gingerbread’s and various other bits and pieces.
-These are to go in my hampers, which will hopefully be going out to family and friends in time for Christmas.
-I decided that it would be a lovely idea if my hampers could include the Baileys fudge.
+For the last week or so I have been super busy in the kitchen preparing jars of chutney, cranberry sauce, gingerbread and various other bits and pieces for my festive hamper gifts, whilst also enjoying one or two festive mugs of baileys coffee or gin hot toddy.
+I decided that it would be a lovely idea if my hampers could also include the Baileys fudge.

 Recreating the fudge recipe.